 In the late 1960′s a group of Danish families decided to create their own resident-developed neighbourhoods as an alternative to traditional housing models.
 They wanted a community where they would know their neighbours and that would be safer because people would watch out for each other and strangers would easily be noticed.
 They wanted to reduce the stress of their daily lives by easing day-to-day burdens such as child care and cooking.
 They wanted to reduce their impact on the land and create communities that were environmentally sensitive and sustainable.
 Today, 10% of all new housing constructed in Denmark use this model.

 It was introduced to North America in 1988 by Kathryn McCamant and Charles Durrett.
 While studying at the University of Copenhagen they learned of bofaellesskaber (which translated means a living community).
 They renamed it cohousing and the phrase is now listed in the Oxford English dictionary.
-Since that time, over 100 cohousing communities have been completed in North America including many in Canada.

 What is the difference between a co-operative, a commune, and cohousing?